 Trying for a baby isn’t all about the bedroom business.
 There’s a lot both you and your partner can do with your clothes on – including digging into certain foods that aid the baby-making process.
+Packed with great ingredients, here are a few fertility superfoods you should try and add to your diet.
 Get these ingredients on your shopping list and check out when you're ovulating using our calculator.

 Packed with zinc – the most important mineral for male and female fertility – sunflower seeds are great for getting your body in baby-making mode.

 GarlicGarlic is a great conception booster for men.
 It contains allicin, which improves blood flow to his sexual organs and protects sperm from damage, and selenium, an antioxidant that improves sperm quality.

 ChickenProtein is really important for your egg production – and gram for gram chicken is a great source.
 But hold off on that Atkins diet while trying to conceive, as high-protein diets aren’t advised pre-pregnancy.
 Get your fill by trying out Mary Berry’s parmesan-crusted chicken recipe or rustle up a delish griddled Vietnamese chicken with salad.